openSUSE/news-o-o/_posts/2010-05-29-opensuse-weekly-news-125-is-out.markdown

 ####  [GeekRide/Napster: Tech Tip: Sending Email from Command line](http://www.geekride.com/index.php/tech-tip-sending-email-from-command-line/)

 "Everyone is not as lucky as having a full fletched email client like thunderbird or kmail to send mails.
 There is one unlucky group known as system administrators who have to send the mails either through the command line or a script running on the remote server.
-Also, apart from sending the emails, sometimes one needs to test or debug the email server which canâ€™t be done by traditional email clients.
-If you are one of those system administrators and are scared, then you shouldnâ€™t be, because this is where netcat comes to rescue."
+Also, apart from sending the emails, sometimes one needs to test or debug the email server which can’t be done by traditional email clients.
+If you are one of those system administrators and are scared, then you shouldn’t be, because this is where netcat comes to rescue."

 ####  [Novell Cool Solutions/tpetersonalpine: Teaming Cluster on a Laptop using XEN, OCFS2 and Linux Virtual Services](http://www.novell.com/communities/node/11462/teaming-cluster-laptop-using-xen-ocfs2-and-linux-virtual-services)